Why should I do an internship?

 Preparing for an internship

 Once you've found the internship you'd like, make sure to have all of your materials ready.
 Often, this will include an application, a resume, and a cover letter.
-You can get your cover letter and resume checked over by the staff at the Linfield Career Hub (in Walker 124) so that it's competitive and ready for your opportunity!
+You can get your cover letter and resume checked over by the staff at the Linfield Career Hub (in Malthus Hall) so that it's competitive and ready for your opportunity!
 See some of the points below to learn about how you can earn credit for internships.

 How to research an organization